it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/bp_template.rst

 Learn More
 **********************************************
-•	[links to other random resources or knowledge or any relevant knowledge base entry
+•	[links to other random resources or knowledge or any relevant knowledge base entry]

 -----------------------------------------------

 Have a question, suggestion, recommendation, or correction?
-Contact us at |contact_email|
+Contact us at |contact_email|.

-*This page last updated on |last_update|.*
+This page last updated on |last_update|.